lwfinger/rtw8852be/README.md

 submit a GitHub issue with a listing of the build errors.
 Without the errors, the issue will be ignored.
 I am not a mind reader.

-When you have problems where the driver builds and loads correctly, but fails to work, a GitHub issue is NOT the best place to report it.
-I have no idea of the internal workings of any of the chips, and the Realtek engineers who do will not read these issues.
-To reach them, send E-mail to linux-wireless@vger.kernel.org.
-Include a detailed description of any messages in the kernel logs and any steps that you have taken to analyze or fix the problem.
-If your description is not complete, you are unlikely to get any satisfaction.